Saltzshaker/super-sad-autocomplete/README.md

 by Emily Saltz for Winter 2019 Code Societies @ The School For Poetic Computation published at: https://super-sad-googles.glitch.me/

+Super Sad Googles is an autocomplete search platform populated only with users’ saddest, weirdest, most disturbed searches.
+The goal of searching Super Sad Googles is not to find an answer, but to find (advertisement-free!) solace in the queries of fellow weirdos.

 ## Sources of Autocomplete Items:
 1. Anonymous queries used with permission from a Google Form: https://docs.google.com/forms/d/1BKbl9iJ4jBJPO24S5VwxgTJ_9Y-4kP7lj2ASBUXXDxY/edit